marcb1387/reports/README.md

 Will post all Pokemon encounters, Stardust over 1000 and Rare Items.

+Please edit the top of the script

 ```
-area = 'Cordinates of geofence for research LAT LONG, LAT LONG first and last corrdinates must be the same'
+area = 'LAT LONG, LAT LONG, LAT LONG' #Cordinates of geofence for research, first and last corrdinates must be the same

 webhookurl = 'WEBHOOK URL'